Brandon-mg/MCMPDRP/README.md

 Json example can be found on the mcapi site.

 Currently only checks if the server is running and player count every 5 minutes.
 Mcapi caches query results for five minutes anyways so reducing the timer will do nothing.

+## Instructions

+Follow PyPresence instructions to get your App ID

+edit the variables to add the App ID, server IP, and the server port.

+run the program, discord will change the profile activity, if theres no activity attach a program by adding it to discords activity settings.